-The academy deploys the additional funding to develop the curriculum model of the school which divides the students in year 7+8 into an “Aspiration” and “Support” curriculum streams.
+The Academy deploys the additional funding to develop the curriculum model of the school which divides the students in year 7+8 into an “Aspiration” and “Support” curriculum streams.
 Students in the support stream have additional English and maths contact hours.
 Additionally the Academy ensures that these classes are supported by specialists TAs who work exclusively with “Support” classes.

 In addition the Academy recognises that some students who have not achieved target levels in Key Stage II benefit from additional support beyond the classroom.
 We have established a small nurture group which works to develop curriculum access skills.
 Four of the six students in the nurture group are supported by catch-‐up funding.
 We have also allocated time from our EAL co-‐ordinator to provide intensive intervention for the small number of year 7 who were entitled to catch up funding and are designated EAL students (six students).
-We also use Accelerated reader in years 7 and 8 which supports literacy development and Maths Master to embed a deeper knowledge and understanding of the building blocks of mathematical understanding.
+We also use Accelerated Reader in years 7 and 8 which supports literacy development and Maths Mastery to embed a deeper knowledge and understanding of the building blocks of mathematical understanding.